 Who will be the next James Bond?

 Speculation over who will follow Daniel Craig as 007 has been rife.
-Aaron Taylor-Johnson has been rumored to have been offered the role of the MI6 agent.
+Pierce Brosnan and Helen Mirren insist James Bond should continue to be male.

 Image: picture-alliance/dpa/B. Pedersen

-It has been reported that 007 producers had made a "formal offer" to Aaron Taylor-Johnson to become the next James Bond, following veteran Daniel Craig.
-The "Tenet" actor has since distanced himself from the rumors, though he also suggested in a "Rolling Stone UK" interview that it was simply too early to talk about it.
+Aaron Taylor Johnson keeps topping betting sites' lists of odds to pick up the role.
+It has also been reported that 007 producers had made a "formal offer" to the British actor to become the next James Bond.
+The "Tenet" and "28 Years Later" star has since distanced himself from the rumors, though he also suggested in a "Rolling Stone UK" interview that it was simply too early to talk about it.

 Image: Oscar Gonzalez/Sipa USA/picture alliance